opencv/opencv/modules/core/doc/basic_structures.rst

     addr(M_{i_0,...,i_{M.dims-1}}) = M.data + M.step[0]*i_0 + M.step[1]*i_1 + ... + M.step[M.dims-1]*i_{M.dims-1}

-In the case of 2-dimensional array the above formula is reduced to:
+In the case of 2-dimensional array, the above formula is reduced to:

 .. math::

     addr(M_{i,j}) = M.data + M.step[0]*i + M.step[1]*j

-Note that ``M.step[i] >= M.step[i+1]`` (in fact, ``M.step[i] >= M.step[i+1]*M.size[i+1]`` ), that is, 2-dimensional matrices are stored row-by-row, 3-dimensional matrices are stored plane-by-plane etc. ``M.step[M.dims-1]`` is minimal and always equal to the element size ``M.elemSize()`` .
+Note that ``M.step[i] >= M.step[i+1]`` (in fact, ``M.step[i] >= M.step[i+1]*M.size[i+1]`` ), that is, 2-dimensional matrices are stored row-by-row, 3-dimensional matrices are stored plane-by-plane, and so on. ``M.step[M.dims-1]`` is minimal and always equal to the element size ``M.elemSize()`` .

-That is, the data layout in ``Mat`` is fully compatible with ``CvMat``,``IplImage`` and ``CvMatND`` types from OpenCV 1.x, as well as with majority of dense array types from the standard toolkits and SDKs, such as Numpy (ndarray), Win32 (independent device bitmaps) etc, i.e. any other array that uses "steps", a.k.a. "strides", to compute position of a pixel.
-Because of such compatibility, it is possible to make a ``Mat`` header for user-allocated data and process it in-place using OpenCV functions.
+So, the data layout in ``Mat`` is fully compatible with ``CvMat``,``IplImage`` and ``CvMatND`` types from OpenCV 1.x, as well as with the majority of dense array types from the standard toolkits and SDKs, such as Numpy (ndarray), Win32 (independent device bitmaps), and others, that is any other array that uses "steps", a.k.a. "strides", to compute the position of a pixel.
+Due to this compatibility, it is possible to make a ``Mat`` header for user-allocated data and process it in-place using OpenCV functions.

-There are many different ways to create ``Mat`` object.
-Here are the some popular ones:
+There are many different ways to create a ``Mat`` object.
+Here are some popular ones:

 *

-    using ``create(nrows, ncols, type)``     method or
-        the similar constructor ``Mat(nrows, ncols, type[, fillValue])``     constructor.
+    Use the ``create(nrows, ncols, type)``     method or the similar ``Mat(nrows, ncols, type[, fillValue])``     constructor.
-        A new array of the specified size and specifed type will be allocated. ``type``     has the same meaning as in :func:`cvCreateMat`     method,
+        A new array of the specified size and specifed type is allocated. ``type``     has the same meaning as in :func:`cvCreateMat`     method.
-        e.g. ``CV_8UC1``     means 8-bit single-channel array, ``CV_32FC2``     means 2-channel (i.e. complex) floating-point array etc:
+        For example, ``CV_8UC1``     means a 8-bit single-channel array, ``CV_32FC2``     means a 2-channel (complex) floating-point array, and so on:

     ::

-        // make 7x7 complex matrix filled with 1+3j.
+        // make a 7x7 complex matrix filled with 1+3j.
         Mat M(7,7,CV_32FC2,Scalar(1,3));
-        // and now turn M to 100x60 15-channel 8-bit matrix.
+        // and now turn M to a 100x60 15-channel 8-bit matrix.
         // The old content will be deallocated M.create(100,60,CV_8UC(15));

     ..

-    As noted in the introduction of this chapter, ``create()``     will only allocate a new array when the current array shape or type are different from the specified.
+    As noted in the introduction to this chapter, ``create()``      allocates only a new array when the current array shape or type are different from the specified ones.

 *

-    similarly to above, you can create a multi-dimensional array:
+    Similarly to above, create a multi-dimensional array:

     ::

-        // create 100x100x100 8-bit array
+        // create a 100x100x100 8-bit array
         int sz[] = {100, 100, 100};
         Mat bigCube(3, sz, CV_8U, Scalar::all(0));

     ..

-    note that it is pass number of dimensions =1 to the ``Mat``     constructor, but the created array will be 2-dimensional, with the number of columns set to 1.
-That's why ``Mat::dims``     is always >= 2 (can also be 0 when the array is empty)
+    Note that it passes the number of dimensions =1 to the ``Mat``     constructor, but the created array will be 2-dimensional with the number of columns set to 1.
+That is why ``Mat::dims``     is always >= 2 (can also be 0 when the array is empty).

 *

-    by using a copy constructor or assignment operator, where on the right side it can be a array or expression, see below.
+    Use a copy constructor or assignment operator, where on the right side it can be an array or expression (see below).
 Again, as noted in the introduction, array assignment is O(1) operation because it only copies the header and increases the reference counter. ``Mat::clone()``     method can be used to get a full (a.k.a. deep) copy of the array when you need it.

 *

-    by constructing a header for a part of another array.
+    Construct a header for a part of another array.
 It can be a single row, single column, several rows, several columns, rectangular region in the array (called a minor in algebra) or a diagonal.
 Such operations are also O(1), because the new header will reference the same data.
-          You can actually modify a part of the array using this feature, e.g.
+          You can actually modify a part of the array using this feature, for example:

     ::